Veterinarian Kevin Fitzgerald Plays Not My Job

 SAGAL: Yeah, I know.

-FITZGERALD: So this guy comes, and he's got this plastic shoebox and this giant spider.
-He goes - be really careful.
-It got out a year ago.
-He bit my roommate in the face, and he had to have his head drained.
-I was like, oh.
-I was like, get a phonebook, you know.
+FITZGERALD: And so this guy comes and he's got this plastic shoe box and this giant spider.
+He goes, be really careful, it got out a year ago.
+He bit my roommate in the face and he had to have his head drained.
+And I was like...

-FITZGERALD: And I was like get a phonebook you know.
+FITZGERALD: I was like, get a phone book, you know?

-FITZGERALD: But that's not a practice builder - dropping a phone book on your patients.
+FITZGERALD: That's not a practice builder - dropping a phone book on your patient.
 Even I know that.

 POUNDSTONE: That's when you got to call your cop friend back.

 FITZGERALD: Not his perky spider self?
 He called in late for work?
-No, he hasn't eaten in several weeks and yesterday, his leg fell off.
+He goes, no, he hasn't eaten in several weeks.
+And yesterday, his leg fell off.

 FITZGERALD: I'm trying to think of something learned to tell this guy and get him out of there, right?
 So I said, you know, it's been my experience, sir, when the leg falls off, they're obviously ill.

 FITZGERALD: It sounded good, right?
-I remembered that - you know, the Museum of Natural History in City Park has old Dr. Licht over there, the spider expert.
+I remembered that the - you know, the Museum of Natural History in City Park has old Dr. Licht over there, the spider expert.
 And I said, go see Dr. Licht, he's going to help you.
-About an hour later, the phone rings and it's Licht.
-And he goes Dr. Fitzgerald, Dr. Licht.
+About an hour later, the phone rings, and it's Licht.
+And he goes, Dr. Fitzgerald, Dr. Licht.
 And I go, hey.
 He goes, did you send Mr. Montgomery over here with this big-ass spider?

 FITZGERALD: I go, yeah.
 He goes, did you tell him in your opinion when the leg fell off, they're obviously ill?

-FITZGERALD: If you would have taken time to examine him, you would have seen he was, in fact, dead.
+FITZGERALD: If you would've taken the time to examine him, you would've seen he was in fact dead.